-An international student on an F-1 visa must maintain full-time status for the duration of their stay.
-If the student is participating in a full-time graduate internship (one that is not administered through the Office of Cooperative Education), the student must be registered for nine credits.
-International students in F-1 status may apply for two types of practical training:
+An international student on an F-1 visa must maintain full-time status for the duration of their graduate program.
+If the student is participating in a fulltime graduate internship (one that is not administered through the Office of Cooperative Education), the student must be registered for nine credits.
+International students with F-1 visa status may apply for two types of practical training:

 - 1. Curricular Practical Training (CPT): CPT is used for internships and cooperative education while students are pursuing their degrees.
 CPT is authorized by the university and the requirement is that the internship or co-op is an integral part of an established curriculum.
-Internships should be for credit, co-op education does not have to be for credit if it is based on a cooperative agreement between WPI and the employer and approved by the Career Development Center. - 2.
+Internships should be for credit. - 2.
 Optional Practical Training (OPT): OPT is typically used by students for one year of employment after completion of degree.
 It can also be used in part for summer jobs or part-time employment during the academic year if employment is in the student's field of study.
 OPT requires approval by U.S. Customs and Immigration Services.